-Although a level of flood management already exists on the site, the level of inundation proposed as part of the project could have a wider impact on existing and future land uses of the area especially as inundation, and potentially works could extend into adjoining freehold farming land.
+Although a level of flood management already exists on the site, the level of inundation proposed as part of the project could have a wider impact on existing and future land uses of the area.
 Current land use is predominantly dryland farming and viticulture.
 The Municipal Strategic Statement (MSS) identifies the need to support and protect the dryland agriculture of the municipality.
 In response to this objective of the MSS any impacts from the project to this primary land use of the Vinifera area and surrounds must be minimised and managed.